Kansas City Royals: 2004–2008: Rock bottom

 From the 2004 season through the 2012 season, the Royals posted nine consecutive losing records, the longest streak in team history.
 In six of those seasons, the team finished in last place in the American League Central, and in eight of those nine seasons the team lost at least 90 games.
 The worst seasons came in 2004–2006, when the Royals lost at least 100 games each year and set the franchise's all-time record for losses (56–106 in 2005).

-Picked by many to win their division in 2004 after faring well in the free agent market, the Royals got off to a disappointing start and by late June were back in a rebuilding mode, releasing veteran reliever Curtis Leskanic and trading veteran reliever Jason Grimsley and superstar center fielder Carlos Beltrán for prospects, all within a week of each other.
+After making key signings in the 2004 free agent market, the Royals got off to a poor start and by late June were back in a rebuilding mode, releasing veteran reliever Curtis Leskanic and trading veteran reliever Jason Grimsley and superstar center fielder Carlos Beltrán for prospects, all within a week of each other.

 The team subsequently fell apart completely, losing 104 games and breaking the franchise record set just two years earlier.
 The Royals did, however, see promising seasons from two rookies, center fielder David DeJesus and starting pitcher Zack Greinke.
 The team continued a youth movement in 2005, but finished with a 56–106 record (.346), a full 43 games out of first place, marking the third time in four seasons that the team reestablished the mark for worst record in franchise history.
 The season also saw the Royals lose 19 games in a row, a franchise record.
 During the season manager Tony Peña quit and was replaced by interim manager Bob Schaefer until the Indians' bench coach Buddy Bell was chosen as the next manager.
 Looking for a quick turnaround, general manager Allard Baird signed several veteran players prior to the 2006 season, including Doug Mientkiewicz, Mark Grudzielanek, Joe Mays and Scott Elarton.
 Nevertheless, the Royals struggled through another 100-loss season in 2006, becoming just the eleventh team in major league history to lose 100 games in three straight seasons.
 During the season Baird was fired as GM and replaced by Dayton Moore.